mbidnyj/PodcasterREADME/README.md

 ## Description

 Podcaster creates custom podcasts in real-time on any user-requested topic, in only 5 seconds, using the most advanced AI model from OpenAI, Anthropic AI, and Perplexity AI.
-It also leverages 7 categories with 10 pre-generated instantly available podcasts, that update/regenerate each 24 hours.
+It also leverages 7 categories with 10 pre-generated podcasts that are instantly available and update/regenerate every 24 hours.

 ### Review